kientt265/-web2-e-commerce-microservices/README.markdown

 The Mail Service is responsible for sending email notifications to users.
 It listens for specific events on Kafka (e.g., `order-events` for new order confirmations) and uses SMTP to send out emails.
 This ensures users receive timely updates regarding their interactions with the e-commerce system.

+## ELK Stack for Centralized Logging

+The ELK Stack (Elasticsearch, Logstash, Kibana) is integrated for comprehensive log management and analysis:

+*   **Logstash:** Collects logs from all microservices, parses them, and transforms them into a structured format before sending them to Elasticsearch.
+It can receive logs directly or via Kafka (`log-events` topic).
+*   **Elasticsearch:** Stores and indexes the processed logs, making them searchable and analyzable in real-time.
+*   **Kibana:** Provides a powerful web interface for visualizing, exploring, and managing the logs stored in Elasticsearch.
+Custom dashboards can be created to monitor system health, identify issues, and gain insights into application behavior.

+This centralized logging solution significantly improves observability and simplifies troubleshooting in a distributed microservices environment.

+## API Gateway and Nginx Load Balancer

+To manage incoming requests and ensure high availability, the system employs an API Gateway fronted by an Nginx Load Balancer:

+*   **API Gateway:** Acts as a single entry point for all external clients.
+It handles request routing, composition, and protocol translation, abstracting the underlying microservices architecture from the clients.
+Multiple instances of the API Gateway can be deployed for redundancy.
+*   **Nginx Load Balancer:** Sits in front of the API Gateway instances, distributing incoming client requests evenly across them.
+This provides fault tolerance (if one API Gateway instance fails, Nginx routes traffic to others) and improves overall system performance by preventing any single gateway from becoming a bottleneck.
+Nginx also handles SSL termination and can provide basic security features.

+This setup ensures that the system is robust, scalable, and resilient to failures, providing a seamless experience for end-users.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: